Coronavirus Isolation and Depression When Working from Home

 The Best Solution to These Depressing Times Is to Focus on the Things You Can Control

-Way too many well-meaning but ignorant people are pushing the 'be positive' ideology on anyone who dares to admit they are feeling low or depressed.
-What they don't realize is that their advice is meaningless because a) people are stressed for good reason and b) depression robs you of the will to think positively.
+Way too many well-meaning but ignorant people are pushing the "be positive" ideology on anyone who dares to admit they are feeling low or depressed.
+What they don't realize is that their advice is meaningless because, first of all, people are stressed for good reason and secondly, depression robs you of the will to think positively.
 And as it gets worse, it takes away your energy and zest for both work and play.
 Ultimately, you feel mentally and physically drained and have nothing to look forward to.

 Watch the video below to know what I came up with to control depression during coronavirus isolation.